Externships: Information for Student Participants

 - Some hosts offer two externships at the same time.
 This is attractive, in that the externs can “entertain themselves” at times, taking pressure off the hosts.

 - The work segment can be all or mostly observational in design, or project-oriented.
-We have examples of very substantive project outcomes over a two-week or longer externship.

 Among those hosts for whom this is initially a difficult decision (hosting an externship or not), most continue to host in subsequent years, pleased with their experiences.